 Recently, we created an outdoor collection for a client that was 100% committed to creating a sustainable and biodegradable range of products that performed for the outdoor enthusiast but protected the planet in terms of production but also throughout the life of the garment when washed and eventually disposed of.

-We have produced a range of garments using long-staple cotton that used ultrafine fibres woven closely together and coated in an eco-friendly water repellent treatment.
+We have produced a range of sustainable garments using long-staple cotton that used ultrafine fibres woven closely together and coated in an eco-friendly water repellent treatment.

 The zips were produced using recycled plastic and fishing nets from the ocean, the woven labels used organic cotton and vegetable and plant-based inks and the leather trims that adorned the collection used grape leather.
 These garments were produced in our factory in Europe that has solar panels on the roof and heat source pumps that produces so much energy, they can power the whole factory for free and pump electricity back to the national grid